Lead Generation Process: Inbound, Outbound & More

 Conduct Direct Outreach

-Now that you have a list of names, the contact information, and some notes from your research, you can start working down the list trying to get these potential leads to express interest in your solution.
-Different outreach methods include:
+Now that you have a list of names, the contact information, and some notes from your research, you can start working down the list and initiating contact.
+Your goal is to get these potential leads to express interest in your solution.

 • Cold Calling: Call the people on your list.
 Introduce yourself and quickly jump into the reason for your call.
 Mention one or two pain points you think they might have.
 If they do, ask for a meeting.
-To learn more read our ultimate guide on cold calling
+To learn more read our ultimate guide on cold calling.

 • Cold Emailing: Send up to four emails to a lead over the span of a few weeks.
 Mention benefits and pain points you solve and also share helpful resources.
-Read our article on sending cold emails that work
+Read our article on sending cold emails that work.

 • Social Selling: Interact with your leads on social platforms by liking, replying to, and commenting on their tweets, LinkedIn posts, or Facebook shares.
 Also, direct message them introducing your offer.
-For more, read our guide on social media lead generation
+For more, read our guide on social media lead generation.

 • Networking: Attend trade shows, conferences, or other industry events and introduce yourself to potential buyers.
 Follow up with an email after meeting them.
 Learn more about these strategies in our ultimate guide on business networking.